eclipse-archived/codewind-docs/docs/_documentations/importing-existing-projects.md

 duration: 1 minute
 permalink: importing-existing-projects
 type: document
-parent: importingaproject
-order: 0
 ---

 # Importing existing projects

-Modifications are usually required to successfully add and deploy projects that have never been run in Codewind before.
-This tutorial covers the basics of configuring a project to run in Codewind.
+Configure a project to run in Codewind.

+## Importing projects from IDEs

+Add a project from an existing Git repository:
+1. Clone the repository to your local computer.
+2. Use the **Add Existing Project** command to add the project to Codewind.

 ## Requirements for importing an existing project not created in Codewind or through Appsody or Odo